yonahd/kor/README.md

       --older-than string            The minimum age of the resources to be considered unused.
 This flag cannot be used together with newer-than flag.
 Example: --older-than=1h2m
   -o, --output string                Output format (table, json or yaml) (default "table")
-      --show-reason                  Print reason resource is considered unused --slack-auth-token string      Slack auth token to send notifications to, requires --slack-channel to be set --slack-channel string         Slack channel to send notifications to, requires --slack-auth-token to be set --slack-webhook-url string     Slack webhook URL to send notifications to
+      --show-reason                  Print reason resource is considered unused --ignore-owner-references      Skip resources that have ownerReferences set (for all resource types) --slack-auth-token string      Slack auth token to send notifications to, requires --slack-channel to be set --slack-channel string         Slack channel to send notifications to, requires --slack-auth-token to be set --slack-webhook-url string     Slack webhook URL to send notifications to